 Skip to content

-The 10X Rule By Grant Cardone - Charelle Griffith Reads
+The 10X Rule by Grant Cardone - Charelle Griffith Reads

 I spend a lot of my time reading about success, so when I came across The 10X Rule: The Only Difference Between Success and Failure by Grant Cardone I immediately added the book to my to-read pile.
 It is quite a confident statement to say that a rule is the ONLY difference between success and failure, but Grant is definitely a confident man and the title sets the tone for the whole book.